Stephen Sulzberger’s Blog

 I’m now using Firefox (version 3) as my main, preferred browser.
 In anticipation of the (perhaps obligatory) “welcome to the 21st century”-like remarks, allow me to defend myself in the wake of some initial criticisms concerning my previous extended use of Internet Explorer.
 This won’t be a technical overview, per se, but more of a chance for me to take stock on some of the things I’ve noticed about my browser use.

 First off, using Internet Explorer (in my case, version 7) can really only be described a matter of convenience.
-It’s installed natively, it has a fast startup time (since it’s loaded alongside the Windows explorer shell), it’s reasonably sleek (e.g. with regard to its interface and minimal foot print), and, quite simply, it “just works”.
-To put it simply, Internet Explorer offers a sort of harmony between the operating system and the browser that’s otherwise impossible to deny - it’s built right in to things and, contrary to what most others think, the browser doesn’t look half bad.
-I’m not going to lend much credence to conspiracy theories about Microsoft knowing hidden secrets about their operating system (and, therefore, possible being able to harness undocumented loopholes for performance gains), but the browser really does feel programmatically efficient and (mostly) solid.
+It’s installed natively, it has a fast startup time (since it’s loaded alongside the Windows explorer shell), it’s reasonably sleek (e.g. with regard to its interface and minimal foot print), and, quite simply, it ‘just works’.
+Clearly, Internet Explorer offers a sort of harmony between the operating system and the browser that’s otherwise impossible to deny – it’s built right in to things and, contrary to what most others think, the browser doesn’t look half bad.
+I wouldn’t lend much credence to conspiracy theories about Microsoft knowing hidden secrets about their operating system (and, therefore, possibly being able to harness undocumented loopholes for performance gains), but the browser really does feel programmatically efficient and (mostly) solid.

 Of course, none of these are reasons for keeping/using Internet Explorer over other browsers, but they definitely hold some weight when it comes to someone using Internet Explorer - and being happy with it - tout court.
 This is pretty much the situation I found myself in - Internet Explorer was (and is) quick, relatively painless, and immediate.